Written by Maisie Bygraves on Aug 04, 2021.

 Stress and anxiety are the leading contributors to racing thoughts at night.
 Any stress you take with you to bed will inevitably keep you awake and disturb your night’s sleep.

 Stressors such as grief, professional woes and financial and family worries, can steal hours of sleep each week.
 And research has shown how these missed hours of sleep have resulted in people not being as happy or healthy as they could be.
 In fact, if they managed to get just an hour to an hour and a half extra sleep each night, they’d feel much healthier and happier.

 Failing to relax and wind down before bed can make falling asleep extremely difficult.
 Wind down techniques such as meditation, a hot bath, reading, optimized lighting and Progressive Muscle Relaxation have been proven to help with length and quality of sleep.
 But with our modern, hectic lifestyles, it’s no wonder we struggle to wind down each night.

 It doesn't have to be a negative stress-related thought that can cause you to miss out on sleep.
 Having an exciting busy schedule the following day, such as thinking about where to take your friends for lunch, or planning your birthday party, can all distract and preoccupy your mind.

-What are racing thoughts a symptom of?
+What are racing thoughts at night a symptom of?

 How to stop racing thoughts at night

-To stop racing thoughts at night, you can start winding down at least 2 hours before bed, to alleviate stress and ensure you’re totally relaxed before you go to sleep.
+To stop racing thoughts at night, you should start winding down at least 2 hours before bed, to alleviate stress and ensure you’re totally relaxed before you go to sleep.
 You can try listening to white noise, meditating, reading a book or soaking in a warm bath.

 There are many relaxation techniques for sleep that you can try to relax your mind, however we’ve picked 4 of the most accessible techniques that you can easily do tonight.
 Make them your go-to methods to stop your thoughts racing.